~~Does your pet dog suffer from heartworms?

 - In some rare instances, the dog experiences convulsions, jaundice, and problems in the vision.

-GET YOUR DOG TESTED TODAY AND KEEP ON PREVENTION TO AVOID THIS DEADILY DISEASE
+GET YOUR DOG TESTED TODAY AND KEEP ON PREVENTION TO AVOID THIS DEADLY DISEASE